 Performance measurements for responding to an unwanted organism incursion will be undertaken in accordance with National Biosecurity Response System processes and procedures, and is not subject to OA performance measurements.

-Performance indicators and/or project milestones for this OA are in Schedule D. The Parties have an expectation that these milestones will be met and will monitor progress accordingly.
+Performance indicators and measurements may be described here or in a Schedule.

-4.9 Activity audits and recordkeeping
+4.8 Activity audits and recordkeeping

-These clauses describe expectations for recordkeeping and reporting, how any audit, verification, monitoring or review processes will be applied to each Party to the OA, the processes by which this activity will be initiated and agreed, and the responsibility for meeting associated costs.
+These clauses describe expectations for recordkeeping and reporting, how any audit, verification, monitoring or review processes will be applied to each Party to the OA, the processes by which this activity will be initiated and agreed, their scope and frequency, and the responsibility for meeting associated costs.
 Guidance on planning and conducting audits will be developed for the GIA Handbook.

 The Parties will need to agree expectations over the administration of the OA to ensure that administrative costs are kept to a minimum.
 The Parties may need to include administration support as a shareable cost in OAs with a significant work programme.
+Audit arrangements may be described here or in a Schedule.

-4.9.1 Recordkeeping
+4.8.1 Recordkeeping